 Before you get started, let’s cover a few things that can quickly ruin a perfectly good golf bag.
 Steer clear of these common mistakes!

 - Do NOT Put Your Bag in a Washing Machine: This is the golden rule.
-We can a not stress this enough.
-Please do not do this.
-Even on a gentle cycle, a washing machine can bend the bag’s internal structure, wreck the stand mechanism, and destroy delicate materials.
+Do not do this.
+Even on a gentle cycle, a washing machine can bend the bag's internal structure, wreck the stand mechanism, and destroy delicate materials.
 It's too aggressive.
 Just don't do it.

 - Do NOT Use Harsh Chemicals: Bleach, ammonia-based cleaners, or aggressive degreasers are too strong for the fabrics, synthetic leathers, and dyes used in most golf bags.
 They will cause discoloration and weaken materials.
 Mild is the way to go.